 3.8.2 Interaction with the patient (N=30)

 According to both groups: (1) the technology should be responsive to patient’s state and preferences (N=9).
 That is, it should adjust its instructions to the specific needs, symptoms and limitations of the user at each time point.
-One patient suggested it should be able to recognize emergency situations, such as falls, and another suggested that it should detect whether the user is available for exercising by detecting when the user returns home;(2) any technology that interacts with patients should provide them with a variety of feedback (N=9): feedback on exercise performance and progress, negative feedback and warnings when progress is not as anticipated.
+One patient suggested it should be able to recognize emergency situations, such as falls, and another suggested that it should detect whether the user is available for exercising by detecting when the user returns home;(2) the technology should provide them with a variety of feedback (N=9): feedback on exercise performance and progress, negative feedback and alerts when progress is not as anticipated.
 At the same time, physical therapists noted that the amount of feedback to patients should be limited, as it is time-consuming; (3) interaction with patients should be communicative and playful (N=5).
 Patients described how the interaction with the user should be 'amusing' or 'gamified'.
-According to physical therapists, the technology should be able to 'play' with the patient, and should respond when touched, as in the case of the SARs that were shown in the video.
+According to physical therapists, the technology should be able to 'play' with the patient, and should respond when touched, as in the case of the SAR that was shown in the video.

 Patients made two additional suggestions: (1) the technology should provide users with demonstration of exercises and guidance (N=4) on how to perform their exercises in accordance with what the therapist prescribed; and (2) the technology should not replace self-responsibility (N=1) to follow through with the rehabilitation exercises.

-Physical therapists stressed that the technology should not replace interactions with the therapist (N=2), as it should be used in conjunction with follow-up visits with the therapist..
+Physical therapists stressed that the technology should not replace interactions with the therapist (N=2), as it should be used in conjunction with follow-up visits with the therapist.

 3.8.3 Design (N=29)